pvtex/esp32-rfid/README.md

 | DTWonder DT-R002 | [gerber](./boards/dtwonder-DT-R002/Gerber.zip) | [BOM](./boards/dtwonder-DT-R002/BOM.xlsx) | [PaP](./boards/dtwonder-DT-R002/PickAndPlace.xlsx) |
 | lilygo t-internet-com | [gerber](./boards/t-internet-com/Gerber.zip) | [BOM](./boards/t-internet-com/BOM.xlsx) | [PaP](./boards/t-internet-com/PickAndPlace.xlsx) |

 **IMPORTANT**
-If you use the DTWonder DR-R002 board you have to patch the erthernet library.
+If you use the DTWonder DR-R002 board you have to patch the erthernet library if you want to compile the firmware on your own.
 All needed information can be found [here](./boards/dtwonder-DT-R002/PATCH/).
+**IMPORTANT**

 ### Software